Erling Haaland injury update: Will Man City striker be fit to face Burnley after suffering issue vs Arsenal?

 “I think he will be fine for the weekend.
 I hope so.”

-Having already complained of fatigue this week, Guardiola’s side face a busy couple of weeks before the international break, with Huddersfield on Wednesday, Burnley on Saturday, a Champions League trip to Monaco next Wednesday and a Premier League meeting with Brentford that Sunday.
+Having already complained of fatigue this week, Guardiola’s side face a busy couple of weeks before the international break, with Burnley on Saturday, a Champions League trip to Monaco next Wednesday and a Premier League meeting with Brentford that Sunday.

 Kalvin Philips is also making his return to full fitness after an Achilles injury and attempting to earn a place in the squad after spending the last season and a half on loan.